J. J. Conway & Company

-Conway tried to alleviate the problems that these miners had with valuing the gold dust by weighing and turning the gold dust into actual coinage.
-During his brief run in 1861, Conway & Company struck $2.50, $5.00 and $10.00 gold coins, which merchants, miners and bankers were desperate to have.
+Conway valued the gold dust the miners brought to the company by weighing it and minting coins from it.
+The exact terms of exchange, assay standards, and weight/fineness yields varied.
+During his brief run in 1861, J. J. Conway & Company struck $2.50, $5.00, and $10.00 gold coins, which merchants, miners, and bankers needed.
 All three denominations were struck during the summer months of 1861, just as the Civil War was starting.

-The reverse design had a central vignette of a large and ornate “2 ½” with the words “PIKES PEAK” across the top periphery and “DOLL:S” on the bottom periphery.
+The reverse design featured a central vignette of a large, ornate “2 ½” with the words “PIKES PEAK” across the top periphery and “DOLL:S” across the bottom periphery.
 “PIKES PEAK” and “DOLL:S” were separated by two five-pointed stars.

 (An (1861) $2.50 gold coin struck by J. J. Conway & Company, Obverse [left], Reverse [right].)